makersacademy/bowling-challenge/README.md

 * Research more JS Loops - pro and cons.
 * used a variable bonusScore inside final_score to temporarily store a variable so that it would not need to be calculated again and disturb the spyOn return values.
 * `score()` should calculate cumulative score - what should the cumulative score be? - see unit test for Game.
 Current commented out code does not work because it assumes `final_score()` has been ran.
 Need to move logic of adding bonus score to the `bonusScores` array to `roll(number)`.
+* edge cases: rolling above 10 or a negative number, 2 rolls exceeding 10 for regular Frames.

 * Refactor specs (truth sequence for two rolls per frame, one roll first frame, one roll nine frames and then 3 rolls last frame).
 How to/can you?